 Connecting the threatened South Selkirk grizzly bears with the larger grizzly population to the east is critical to the long-term prospects for this species in this corner of the province.
 Biologists have identified the lands being conserved as key areas used by bears as they move through the valley.

-Midgeley is a 162-acre (65-hectare) Douglas-fir forest.
+Midgeley is a 65-hectare (162-acre) Douglas-fir forest.
 The property is located on the western edge of the valley, which serves as a gateway for bears moving down from the mountains.
-Situated next to the Creston Valley Wildlife Management Area, the land was purchased from Creston-based Wynndel Box and Lumber.
+Located next to the Creston Valley Wildlife Management Area, the land was purchased from Creston-based Wynndel Box and Lumber.

-The South Selkirks grizzly bear population is considered threatened, in large part because of being cut off from the larger bear population to the east in the Purcell Mountains.
-This valley is also the only known breeding location in British Columbia for the endangered northern leopard frog.
+The South Selkirk grizzly bear population is considered threatened, in large part because of being cut off from the larger bear population to the east in the Purcell Mountains.
+This valley is also the only known breeding location in BC for the endangered northern leopard frog.